mvrozanti/RAT-via-Telegram/README.md

 - List any directories on the target.
 Download any file locally from the target PC in the background.
 - Upload local files on to the target PC.
 Just send any file to the Telegram bot that you wish to upload.
 - Screenshots of the target PC.
-- Take snapshots from the webcam (if attached)
+- Take snapshots from the webcam (if attached).
-- Self-Destruct RAT with a single command
+- Self-Destruct RAT with a single command.
 - Many more coming soon!

+## Screenshots: